Dandiya Raas: Etymology

 The word "Raas" comes from the Sanskrit word "Rasa", an aesthetic Indian concept related to emotions and feelings.
 Kapila Vatsyayan argued that the aesthetic theory of the Rasa gives the underlying unity to the Indian arts.

-Forms of Raas
+Forms

 Dandiya Raas, Gopgunthan Solanga Raas and Mer Dandiya Raas are the popular forms of Raas.
 In Saurashtra, Raas is performed by the men and the dance performed by women is called as Raasda.
 Element of dance is more prominent in the Raas while music is more prominent in Raasda.

 Collegiate Garba-Raas

 Garba-Raas, more commonly known as Raas, is a combination dance style consisting of mainly Dandiya-Raas and some Garba.
 Garba-Raas emerged as a competitive dance style due to the efforts of the Federation of Gujarati Associations of North America (FOGNA).
 The Garba-Raas competitive dance style was further developed in the early 2000s by first generation Indian-American college students.
 Furthermore, a cohesive national organization for Garba-Raas was established in 2009 called Raas All-stars (RAS).
 As of 2023, the organization consists of almost 50 actively competing collegiate Garba-Raas teams nationwide, out of a total of 66 recorded teams.